xiix0/scam/README.md

-You have a will that can be influenced by all with whom you come in contact.
+You're a card which will have to be dealt with.